What Is Score Choice All About?

-Score Choice is a score reporting policy, set by the testing agencies (College Board and ACT), that gives students control over their SAT, Subject Test, and ACT scores.
+Score Choice is a score reporting policy, set by the testing agencies (College Board and ACT), that gives students control over their SAT and ACT scores.
 It allows students to decide exactly which scores they want colleges to see.
 The majority of colleges abide by Score Choice, but there are some — Stanford, and Yale for example — that request all test scores.
 Score Choice policies vary from school to school, so we encourage you to contact individual college admissions offices or a Summit Program Director to discuss the particulars of your situation.

 How does Score Choice work?

 Test scores are reported on a test date basis only.
 You cannot, for example, send your SAT Math score from one sitting without also including your SAT Reading & Writing score from the same test.
-For SAT Subject Tests, however, you can choose to send or omit any of your scores, even those taken on the same day.

 Will only my best scores be sent to colleges?